 Decoding Benin’s Investment Code: Key Financial Benefits

-For investors planning the investment requirements for solar manufacturing, these concessions can dramatically improve a project’s financial projections.
+For investors planning a solar manufacturing venture, these concessions can dramatically improve a project’s financial projections.
 The incentives fall into two main phases: the setup phase and the operational phase.

 Tax Exemptions During the Investment & Setup Phase